AndriaSalah/quick-compression/README.md

 # 🗜️ Quick Compression - Developer Guide

-A modular, scalable file compression application built with Next.js, TypeScript, FFmpeg, and pdf-lib.
-Supports audio, video, image, and PDF compression with real-time progress tracking.
+Quick Compression is an open-source, modular file compression tool built with Next.js, TypeScript, FFmpeg, and pdf-lib.
+It supports audio, video, image, and PDF compression, all processed locally in your browser for privacy—no files are uploaded to a server.
+The app features real-time progress tracking, detailed error handling, and a modern UI for selecting compression options.

+## 🆕 Recent Updates

+- **Audio Format Selector Fix**: The audio format selector now correctly maps codecs to output formats and MIME types (e.g., Opus uses OGG).
+- **Improved FFmpeg Argument Handling**: Audio and video compression now use robust argument construction for better compatibility and output reliability.
+- **Detailed Logging & Error Handling**: All compression hooks provide detailed logs and user-friendly error messages for easier debugging.
+- **UI Updates for Image/Video Settings**: Resolution selection for images and videos now uses presets (e.g., 720p, 1080p) with support for custom values, improving usability and state synchronization.

 ## 🚀 **New: Real PDF Compression with pdf-lib**